samkulkarni20/rook/design/yugabyte/yugabytedb-rook-design.md

 YugaByte DB is a high-performance distributed SQL database.
 (More information [here](https://docs.yugabyte.com/latest/introduction/)).
-This issue outlines design and interfaces for a Rook YugaByte operator for running YugaByte on Kubernetes with Rook as the underlying storage engine.
+This document outlines design and interfaces for a Rook YugaByte operator for running YugaByte on Kubernetes with Rook as the underlying storage engine.

 **What is use case behind this feature:**